shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 The top two big MPH labels are target speed and actual speed.

-Accel is how fast the erpm will get up to the target speed. (done with a 6db lpf)
+Accel is how many pedal rotations to get to max speed.

 Panic button STOPS EVERYTHING!